-This revised QAPP is meant to update the previous QAPP and to continue the data collection and analysis phase of 401 Certification requirements.
-Updates to this QAPP were made to revise the 2007 QAPP regarding changes in Ecology's surface water quality standards, Ecology's updated Guidelines for Preparing Quality Assurance Project Plans for Environmental Studies, staffing changes at Chelan PUD and equipment upgrades with improved technology.
+This QAPP is meant to update the previous QAPP and to continue the data collection and analysis phase of 401 Certification requirements.
+Changes to the previous 2007 QAPP were made to update changes in Ecology's surface water quality standards, Ecology's updated Guidelines for Preparing Quality Assurance Project Plans for Environmental Studies, staff at Chelan PUD and equipment upgrades with improved technology.
 The frequency of monitoring, parameters monitored, quality assurance and reporting measures have not changed from the 2007 QAPP.